How U-Shaped Assembly Cells Can Improve Efficiency

 Automobiles are no longer made from start to finish in the same place.
 Parts are created all around the world and then assembled in multiple facilities until the final car is pieced together at still another location.

-Take, for example, the Adient LLC’s facility in Georgia, which assembles seats, door panels, and other interior parts for several automobiles.
-The high-volume facility completes 55 jobs an hour so that every minute counts in the assembly, and every inch of workspace is essential.
+Take, for example, Adient LLC’s facility in Georgia, which assembles seats, door panels, and other interior parts for several automobiles.
+The high-volume facility completes 55 jobs per hour, so every minute counts in assembly and every inch of workspace is essential.

-Automotive assembly plants have found that U-shaped cells work best in the plants for saving space and because there are so many intricate subassembly processes included in the assembly of a vehicle.
-For example, putting together an engine block or dashboard in one of these cells allows a highly specified process to take place that doesn’t crowd and eat up space on the main assembly line.
+Automotive assembly plants have found that U-shaped cells work best for saving space and because there are so many intricate subassembly processes involved in vehicle assembly.
+For example, assembling an engine block or dashboard in one of these cells allows a highly specified process to take place without crowding or consuming space on the main assembly line.

-Implementing one-piece flow with U-shaped assembly cells is a great way to save space in most manufacturing environments with moderate amounts of variability in production size and product mix.
+Implementing one-piece flow with U-shaped assembly cells is a great way to save space in most manufacturing environments with moderate variability in production volume and product mix.
 One-piece flow will have a tremendous impact on manufacturing lead times, production delays, inventory levels, and warehousing space requirements.

 Some of the key concepts to understand when transitioning to a manufacturing cell are:

 One-piece flow, the opposite of batch processing, is the movement of a single product through the manufacturing process.
-One-piece flow redirects the workforce away from non-value added activities, such as having to search for parts and focuses on the manufacturing process.
-With batch processing, large amounts of wastes exist in waiting, transporting, and storage of inventory.
-Workers maximize their output at the expense of downstream processes and increased work in process.
+One-piece flow redirects the workforce away from non-value-added activities, such as searching for parts, and focuses on the manufacturing process.
+With batch processing, large amounts of waste occur during the waiting, transportation, and storage of inventory.
+Workers maximize their output at the expense of downstream processes and increased work-in-process.

-Right-sizing machinery to meet customer demand, instead of minimizing part cost, is essential to the success of cellular manufacturing.
-Placing smaller and slower equipment in close proximity to other equipment and processes helps eliminate wasted space, walking, inventory build-up while lowering initial cost.
-Cellular manufacturing is a system to transfer products between stations (i.e. U, J, or L shaped assembly cells), a method to feed parts into the stations (flow racks, bins, or carts), and a means by which to flow finished goods and packaging out of the system.
+Right-sizing machinery to meet customer demand, rather than minimizing part costs, is essential to the success of cellular manufacturing.
+Placing smaller, slower equipment in close proximity to other equipment and processes helps eliminate wasted space, walking, and inventory buildup while lowering initial costs.
+Cellular manufacturing is a system for transferring products between stations (i.e., U-, J-, or L-shaped assembly cells), a method for feeding parts into the stations (flow racks, bins, or carts), and a means of flowing finished goods and packaging out of the system.

 Learn how UNEX flow racks allowed Adient to adapt quickly to production changes.
 Download the Case Study.